corvus-dotnet/Corvus.Pipelines/README.md

 Those functional components are themselves stateless, and so can be reused without dynamic (re-)compilation/allocations etc.

-It is useful when you want to be able to be able declaratively define the way in which a system responds to input, while dynamically adapating the processing to both the input state, and/or other environmental conditions.
+It is useful when you want to be able to be able declaratively define the way in which a system responds to input, while dynamically adapting the processing to both the input state, and/or other environmental conditions.

 It also supports moving (relatively) seamlessly from synchronous to asynchronous contexts, with minimal overhead, making it ideal for request processing and data scenarios where we frequently mix async processing (e.g. calling external services to augment our state) with synchronous processing (operating on our in-memory domain model).